 It's funny.
 The former French Concession doesn't really have a name to locals.
 Visitors to Shanghai seek it out as do expats who live here.
 The former French Concession is the geographical area of Sycamore-lined streets and alleys that make up what used to be the French-administered part of town (late 19th century to mid-twentieth).
 And by the way, all those trees (called platane in French), were imported from France.

-To get a good feel for the area, I recommend walking it.
+To get a good feel for the area, you should walk it.
 Here are two nice walking tours that are also stroller-friendly.

 There are also a number of parks in the French Concession.
 Grab a map and make your way to one of these parks for a nice walk in the area.